Vaccination and Homeopathy

 Clear evidence is emerging that vaccination causes long-term weakening of the immune system, and has contributed to the modern epidemic of chronic immunological and neurological disorders, such as autism, epilepsy, hyperactivity, attention deficit disorders, dyslexia, allergies, asthma, diabetes, arthritis (inflammation of the joints), and multiple sclerosis.
 Neustaedter writes: ‘the continual reports of autoimmune phenomena that occur as reactions to vaccines provide us with incontrovertible evidence that tampering with the immune system through vaccination practices has led to immune system dysfunction’ (2002, p.
 53).

-The immune system consists of two branches: the humoral immune system (or Th2 function), which recognizes foreign antigens and responds by producing antibodies; and the cellular immune system (or Th1 function), which destroys, digests and eliminates foreign antigens from the body – this is known as the ‘acute inflammatory response’ and is often accompanied by fever, pain, malaise, rashes, mucus discharges, etc. Dr Philip Incao (1999) writes:
+The immune system consists of two branches: the humoral immune system (or Th2 function), which recognizes foreign antigens and responds by producing antibodies to neutralize them; and the cellular immune system (or Th1 function), which destroys, digests and eliminates foreign antigens from the body – this is known as the ‘acute inflammatory response’ and is often accompanied by fever, pain, malaise, rashes, mucus discharges, etc. Dr Philip Incao (2016) writes:

 the trick of a vaccination is to stimulate the immune system just enough so that it makes antibodies and ‘remembers’ the disease antigen but not so much that it provokes an acute inflammatory response by the cellular immune system and makes us sick with the disease we’re trying to prevent!